Image Tools

 Quick answers for common edge cases.

-Should I crop or compress first?
+Should I crop or compress an image first?

-Can I crop transparent PNG files safely?
+Can I crop transparent PNG files without affecting transparency?

 Related guides